KrishKabi/KrishKabi.github.io/README.md

 ![](/Home_Utilities_Savings/Correlation%20Heatmap.png)

-Led the comprehensive preprocessing and transformation of 18 months of home utilities data in SQL, laying the groundwork for subsequent in-depth analysis and future prediction in Python.
+Motivated by a desire to optimize resource management and reduce utility costs, this project delved into the intricate analysis of 18 months of my families' home utilities data.
+Leveraging SQL and Python, it explored trends, applied machine learning algorithms, and fine-tuned models to predict electricity and water usage, ultimately aiming for precision in utility consumption forecasting.

 **Key Accomplishments**: